SRCF/docs/source/timeout/compare.rst

      - No
      - Yes
    * - Other features
-     - Breakout rooms, interactive polls, live YouTube integration, waiting rooms, passwords for sessions
+     - Breakout rooms, interactive polls, live YouTube integration, waiting rooms, passwords for sessions, private and public chat
      - Simultaneous multi-screenshare (not on mobile/breakout rooms)
      - None could be found
      - Integrated with Google calendar and Gmail